How to install Adobe Bridge

 When it's done, Bridge will move up the list in the Creative Cloud app so it appears with your other installed software.
 You can now open Bridge at any time from within the Creative Cloud app by clicking the Open button.

 Bridge can also be opened from within Photoshop, as we'll see in the next chapter when we learn how to open images into Photoshop from Bridge:

 Where to go next...

 And there we have it!
-We've installed Adobe Bridge CC and we're ready to go.
-In the next tutorial in our Getting Started With Photoshop series, we'll learn how to use Bridge to download photos from your camera to your computer!
-This series is part of our Photoshop Basics training.
+In the next lesson in Getting Started with Photoshop, I show you how to use Bridge to download photos from your camera to your computer!